The Incredible Power of IntentBy Dr. Margaret Paul

 First of all, you need to accept that this is a lifetime practice - not something that will occur quickly.
 We have all been practicing the intent to control for most of our lives, so it will take much practice to even remember that there is another choice.

 The place to start is to practice Step One of Inner Bonding throughout the day - noticing your feelings.
 Perhaps wearing a rubber band that you can snap on your wrist will remind you to check inside to see how you are feeling.
-You cannot begin to learn about your thoughts and actions that are causing your feelings until you are aware of your painful feelings.
-You cannot stop your addictive anesthetics until you are WILLING to feel your feelings and take responsibility for them.
+You cannot begin to learn about your thoughts and actions that are causing your painful feelings until you are aware of your painful feelings.
+You cannot stop your addictive anesthetics until you are WILLING to feel your painful feelings and learn how to take responsibility for them.

 Send this article to a friend Print this article Bookmarked 6 time(s)